Bob Seger: Later years: 1988–present

 Seger's next record was 1991's The Fire Inside, at a time when glam metal, grunge and alternative rock were at the forefront.
 His new music found little viability on radio or elsewhere.
 The same was true of 1995's It's a Mystery, although it was certified gold (500,000 copies sold).
 But in 1994, Seger released Greatest Hits.
-The compilation was his biggest-ever record in terms of sales, selling nearly 10 million copies in the United States as of 2010.
+The compilation was his biggest-ever record in terms of sales, selling nearly 10 million copies in the U.S. as of 2010.
 Seger went out for a 1996 tour, which sold the fourth-largest number of tickets of any North American tour that year.

 He took a sabbatical from the music business from 1997 to 2005 to spend time with his wife and children.
 In 2001, and again in 2002, he won the prestigious Port Huron to Mackinac Boat Race aboard his 52 ft sailboat Lightning.
 He was inducted into the Rock and Roll Hall of Fame on March 15, 2004.
 Fellow Detroiter Kid Rock gave the induction speech and Michigan Governor Jennifer Granholm proclaimed the date Bob Seger Day in his honor.
 In 2005, Bob Seger & the Silver Bullet Band were inducted into the Michigan Rock and Roll Legends Hall of Fame, and Seger was featured singing with 3 Doors Down on the song "Landing in London" from their Seventeen Days album.

 Seger's first new album in eleven years, Face the Promise, was released in 2006.
 In its first 45 days, it sold over 400,000 copies and went on to sell 1.2 million, returning Seger to platinum status and staying on the Billboard chart for several months.
 The supporting tour was eagerly anticipated, with many shows selling out within minutes.
 Showing that his legendary appeal in Michigan was undiminished, all 10,834 tickets available for his first show at Grand Rapids' Van Andel Arena sold out in under five minutes; three additional shows were subsequently added, each of which also sold out.